If you want to run an effective sales team, you need to own your data and have a rigorously tested sales reporting strategy.

 Benefits of sales reporting to drive short-term action and long-term strategy

-Effective sales reporting goes beyond just number of sales.
 It’s a powerful tool that fuels immediate course corrections and long-term strategic planning.
-Let’s explore how different sales reports contribute to this process:

 Daily sales reports: spotlight on activity

-Daily reports provide a real-time snapshot of your team’s sales activities.
-They track metrics like the number of calls made, emails sent, meetings booked and presentations delivered.
+These reports provide a real-time snapshot of your team’s sales activities.
+They track performance metrics like the number of calls made, emails sent, meetings booked and presentations delivered.

 Weekly sales reports: identify trends and make adjustments

-For example, a dip in conversion rates might prompt you to revisit your sales pitch or refine your qualification process for leads.
+For example, a dip in conversion rates might prompt you to revisit your sales pitch or refine your lead qualification process.
 Weekly reports empower you to make these adjustments quickly and effectively.

 Monthly sales reports: big picture analysis and better decisions